 - 1. Feet must be covered and shoes must be appropriate for active participation in P.E.
 Flip Flops/Slides and slippers are not allowed at school.
-Backless shoes may be worn providing the strap is substantial and covers the majority of the foot (i.e. Birkenstocks, Crocs) - 2.
+Backless shoes may be worn providing the top of the shoe is substantial and covers the majority of the foot (i.e. Birkenstocks, Crocs) - 2.
 Clothing must cover areas from one armpit across to the other armpit, down to at least 3 to 4 inches in length on the upper thighs (see images on next page).
 Tops must have at least a one inch strap.
 Under garments may not be seen. - 3.
 Pants must not have holes or frays that show skin above the knee (front or back), unless patched so that no skin or pockets show through.
 Sagging pants or shorts are not allowed.
 Pants are to fit appropriately at the waist. - 4.
 Shorts may not have holes or frays above the 3-4 inch length and must cover all private body parts regardless of the activity. - 5.
 Clothing/jewelry with inappropriate logos, sayings or pictures (i.e., alcohol, drugs, tobacco, weapons, sexual implications, hate speech, or which advocate racial, ethnic or religious prejudice) are not to be worn at school.
 Gang affiliated attire is not allowed. - 6.
 No see-through or fish net garments. - 7.
 Sleepwear (pajamas, slippers, etc...) is not allowed at school.
 (Special events excluded) - 8.
 Hats may be worn, bill forward only.
 They may not have inappropriate logos or sayings.
 Hats/hoodies/beanies (and all other headwear) must be removed indoors. - 9.
 For student safety, only pierced ears with appropriate earrings are acceptable.
 Facial jewelry must be minimal in quantity and size. - 10.
-No spiked jewelry accessories of any kind will be allowed at school.
+No spiked jewelry accessories of any kind will be allowed at school. - 11.
+No costume items (tails, ears, wigs, etc...) may be worn to school with the exception of spirt/dress-up days.